St Leonard's Church, Downham: Associated structures

 In the churchyard is a sundial dated 1808.
 It is in sandstone, and is octagonal on an octagonal base, with a sunken lancet panel on each side.
 The base and the cap are moulded, and on the top is an inscribed brass plate and a gnomon, also in brass.

 Appraisal

 The church was designated as a Grade II* listed building on 13 February 1967, and on the same date the sundial was listed at Grade II.
 Grade II* is the middle of the three grades of listing, and is applied to "particularly important buildings of more than special interest", and Grade II, the lowest grade, is applied to buildings that "are of special interest".
 The architectural historians Hartwell and Pevsner comment in the Buildings in England series that "the church is unostentatious, with no surprises" and, of the interior, "the impression is of calmness and generosity of space".

 Present day

 St Leonard's is an active Anglican parish church in the deanery of Whalley, the archdeaconry of Blackburn, and the diocese of Blackburn.
 Its benefice is combined with that of Christ Church, Chatburn.
-The church holds services on Sundays and Wednesdays.
+The church holds services on Sundays at 11.15am, alternating between Holy Communion (1st and 3rd Sundays) and Morning Prayer (2nd, 4th and 5th Sundays).
+All services are from the 1662 Book of Common Prayer (BCP).